 When To Seek Professional Help?

-Chronic stress is a prolonged and constant feeling of stress that can negatively affect your health if it goes untreated.
-The physical effects of stress usually do not last long but mentally they can be alarming.
-Even with a good self-management plan, sometimes you may need more support.
-A mental health professional can be a great resource if you have thoughts of self-harm, feel drawn to drugs or alcohol, have frequent crying, or lose interest in living.
-Seek help right away if you have suicidal thoughts.
-Sometimes your instinct or intuition tells you that something is wrong, call 911 or go to the nearest emergency room.
+Chronic stress is a prolonged and persistent feeling of stress that can have serious negative effects on your health if left untreated.
+While the physical symptoms of stress might be short-lived, the mental impact can be deeply troubling.
+Even with a solid self-management plan, you may still need additional support.
+A mental health professional can be an invaluable resource if you experience thoughts of self-harm, are tempted by drugs or alcohol, frequently cry, or lose interest in life.
+If you have suicidal thoughts, seek help immediately by calling 911 or going to the nearest emergency room.